Skip to main content

 Positive ways to discipline teens

-Once your child reaches a certain age, some punishments no longer feel practical.
+Once your child reaches a certain age, certain punishments no longer feel practical.
 Time-outs just don’t cut it with a teenager, and neither does grounding them for every offense.
 Here is how to discipline a teenager with more effective and age-appropriate strategies.
-Creative, good punishments for teenagers ensure that certain behaviors don’t become habits.
+Creative, good punishments for teenagers ensure those negative behaviors don’t become habits.

 See if any of these work for your teen